Andy Crosby: Port Vale

 In March 2021, he joined the coaching staff at Port Vale until the end of the season.
 He extended his contract at Vale Park in June 2021, at which point both manager Darrell Clarke and director of football David Flitcroft emphasised his importance to the club.
 He stepped down from his management position at Northern Ireland in order to concentrate fully on his role at Vale Park.
 On 15 February 2022, Clarke took a period of leave after a close family bereavement, with Crosby standing in during his absence.
 Clarke completed a phased return to the manager role on 6 May.
-Clarke allowed Crosby to lead the team out at Wembley in the play-off final as Vale secured promotion with a 3–0 win over Mansfield Town.
+With permission from Clarke, Crosby led the team out at Wembley in the play-off final as Vale secured promotion with a 3–0 win over Mansfield Town.
+Crosby became interim manager after Clarke was sacked on 17 April 2023 following a run of two wins in 18 League One matches.
+He won one and lost three of the final four games of the 2022–23 season before stating that he believed himself ready to take the job on a permanent basis.
+He was confirmed as the club's permanent manager on 12 May.